boughanmiyoussef/holbertonschool-simple_shell/README.md

 Install and run:
 To install and run Simple Shell, follow these steps:

-1-Clone the repository using the following command: git clone https://github.com/boughanmiyoussef/holbertonschool-simple_shell
+Clone the repository using the following command: bash

+git clone https://github.com/boughanmiyoussef/holbertonschool-simple_shell
-2-Navigate to the directory where the repository was cloned.
+Navigate to the directory where the repository was cloned.
-3-Compile the program by running the following command: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o .hsh
+Compile the program by running the following command: bash

-4-Run the program by typing the following command:
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o .hsh Run the program by typing the following command: bash

 ./hsh
 Using the Simple Shell:
 To use our Simple Shell, type a command and press Enter.